the-teachingRSE-project/competencies/summarised_competencies.md

 In particular, the way that personal data is handled can have far-reaching implications for society.
-Independent of the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g., in the European Convention on Human Rights [@CouncilOfEurope-ETS005-2021; @Hirvela2022].
+Independent of the encoding into the respective national law in an RSE's jurisdiction, the right to information privacy is internationally recognised as a fundamental human right, e.g., in the European Convention on Human Rights.

 RSEs are often experienced professionals who work closely with and provide technical training and guidance to early career researchers.
 Similarly to academic supervisors, they bear a certain responsibility to guide and advise less-experienced colleagues